NoaHimesaka1873/blend-docs/guides/2023-05-03-installation-guide/index.md

 :::

-Once you're back in the OS, remove the standard linux kernel: `sudo pacman -R linux linux-headers`
+Once you're back in the OS, install the DKMS versions of these 2 drivers: `sudo pacman -S broadcom-wl-dkms nvidia-dkms`, then remove the Linux kernel `sudo pacman -Rcns linux linux-headers`

 `screenshot of the command`